 We are mindful that our manufacturing processes require large amounts of energy, which is why we are committed to implementing innovative solutions to maximize efficiency and reduce greenhouse gas emissions.
 Energy efficiency is a critical component of our sustainability strategy, as evidenced through the inclusion of a corporate energy reduction goal on the personal performance commitment of the company’s CEO.
 Our commitment pays off — it delivers financial savings to our business and reduces our environmental footprint.
 Reducing our energy use and emissions is an ongoing effort around which we have clear, measurable targets.

 Eastman’s energy efficiency program continues to be recognized.
-In 2018, Eastman was awarded the ENERGY STAR Partner of the Year for the seventh consecutive year and recognized with the Sustained Excellence Award for the fifth year.
+In 2019, Eastman was awarded the ENERGY STAR Partner of the Year for the eighth consecutive year and recognized with the Sustained Excellence Award for the sixth year.
 Other awards include:

-- Eastman’s Ghent, Belgium site was recognized for achieving the ENERGY STAR Challenge for Industry goal by reducing energy intensity by more than 10% in a five-year period.
+- Three Eastman sites were recognized for achieving the ENERGY STAR Challenge for Industry goal by reducing energy intensity by more than 10% in a five-year period.
+The sites recognized were Kohtla-Jarve, Estonia; Oulu, Finland; and Pace, Florida.

 - In 2018, Eastman received five American Chemistry Council energy efficiency awards for the 25th consecutive year honoring projects that have achieved distinction in reducing energy consumption and GHG emissions.